 If you are unsure, you should seek their consent either through the person requesting the reference or the individual themselves.
 You should not provide the reference until you have established their consent.

-If the individual left the College under a settlement agreement, check with your HR Strategic Partner if there was an agreed reference; if there was, only this reference should be used.
+If the individual left the university under a settlement agreement, check with your HR Strategic Partner if there was an agreed reference; if there was, only this reference should be used.

 Do not allude to whether the individual left under a settlement agreement or not.
-If the requestor specifically asks about this, you should respond that ‘It is College policy not to respond to questions regarding settlement agreements.
-This should not be taken as an indication that [Name] has or has not entered into a settlement agreement with the College.’
+If the requester specifically asks about this, you should respond that ‘It is university policy not to respond to questions regarding settlement agreements.
+This should not be taken as an indication that [Name] has or has not entered into a settlement agreement with the university.’

 Is there any obligation to provide a reference?

 There is no legal obligation to provide a reference when asked.
-However, to refuse to give a reference may have negative effects on an individual, and so it is College policy to respond to requests whenever possible.
+However, refusing to provide a reference may have negative effects on an individual, so it is university policy to respond to requests whenever possible.

 Do I need to provide a reference for an internal candidate?